itsjunetime/smserver/docs/Settings.md

 This is the port that the webSocket runs on; must not be the same as the server port or outside of the allowable range, or else the app will crash when launching the server.
 You must restart the server before this takes effect

 ### Theme
 This setting sets the color theme of the web interface; Dark is the default.
 It is much more polished, and, I think, looks much better than the light theme, but I did make a light theme as well for easy access.
+As of version 0.3.8, a `Nord` theme is also available (my favorite).

 ### Toggle debug
 This will log basically every thing that happens, and may slow down the server considerably.
 Unless you're actually debugging or logging with the app, I'd highly recommend leaving this off.
 This does not require a server restart to take effect.